DangHoangPhuc123/Dangphuc/test2.md

 ![](image/roomstatus2.jpg)

-- Last choose: quit - The system will confirm finish the job and disconnects from the host.
+- Last choose: quit - The system will confirm finish the work and disconnects from the host.

 ![](image/roomstatus2.jpg)